Hik289/nn-theory/README.md

 ## Citation

-If this repository supports academic work, cite the linked paper when available.
-Otherwise cite the repository version used in your experiment.
+If this repository supports a paper, cite the paper first and the artifact version second.
+If no paper is attached, cite the repository snapshot used in the experiment.

 ```bibtex
 @misc{nn_theory_artifact_2026,